Xenonous/C195-Software-2/README.md

   * Login attempts and time are recorded in a .txt log file.
 * ADD, SELECT, MODIFY, and DELETE items from a MySQL database that takes into consideration Foreign Key constraints in the database.
 * Automatic notification generation if there's an appointment within 15min after logging in.
 * Robust Time Zone support.
 Automatic timezone conversion done at all levels based on the local machines' time zone.
-LocalDateTime, Timestamp,a nd ZonedDateTime classes used.
+LocalDateTime, Timestamp, and ZonedDateTime classes used.
 * General User Interface support using JavaFX.
 * Github and Git for Version Control
 * Lambda Expressions